senselogic/FAIRSKILL/README.md

 The player skill offset is then scaled proportionally to his play time during the last game.

-The maximum skill offset is reduced progressively over time.
+After the placement games, the maximum skill offset is progressively reduced over time.

 ## Compilation